MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-admin-integration-pack.md

 9. In the **Exchange User Name** and **Exchange User Password** boxes, enter the credentials that Orchestrator will use to log on to the Exchange environment.
 The configured user must have the appropriate Exchange permissions.
 10. Configure the **Exchange Environment** as necessary for connecting to an On-Premise installation or to Office.
 11. Set the **Use SSL** property to **True** to have all communication between the runbook server and the Exchange server encrypted over HTTPS.
-12. If you use SSL,
+12. If you use SSL:
     - The **Skip CA Check** property specifies whether the client does not validate that the server certificate is signed by a trusted certification authority (CA).
     - The **Skip CN Check** property specifies that the certificate common name (CN) of the server does not need to match the hostname of the server.
     - The **Skip Revocation Check** property specifies whether the revocation status of the server certificate will not be checked for validity.